jamessusbilla/Philately/README.md

 </br>

 # Website Showcase
-Head over to this <a href="https://nzpostofficehistory.zapto.org/">Christchurch Philatelic Foundation</a>
+Head over to here to watch the <a href="https://youtu.be/aiuVL2qzXuE">video</a> or better yet experience it at <a href="https://nzpostofficehistory.zapto.org/">Christchurch Philatelic Foundation</a> to get a feel of it.

-# Project Code